A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: The Keller-Segel system

 \end{Lemma}

 These observations together with some finite \emph{a posteriori} error estimator can be exploited to infer \emph{a posteriori} verifiable existence of weak solutions.
-This means for an explicit time $T>0$, under certain conditions, which will be specified below, we can rigorously show the existence of weak solutions on $[0,T]$ via numerical simulations.
-This strengthens the \emph{a posteriori} error estimates derived in \autoref{aposterirorierror}, as the existence of weak solutions on a time interval $[0,T]$ is a necessary assumption in many stability estimates leading to \emph{a posteriori} error estimates, see \autoref{stability}.
+This means for an explicit time $T>0$, under certain conditions, which will be specified below, we can rigorously show the existence of a weak solution on $[0,T]$ via numerical simulations.
+This strengthens the \emph{a posteriori} error estimates derived in Section~\ref{aposterirorierror}, as the existence of weak solutions on a time interval $[0,T]$ is a necessary assumption in many stability estimates leading to \emph{a posteriori} error estimates, see Section~\ref{stability}.
 Whereas before, one could only hope for a weak solution to exist on $[0,T]$, we can now verify this in an \emph{a posteriori} manner.
-The statement reads as \begin{Proposition}[A posteriori verifiable existence] Let $\Omega$ be a bounded domain in $\R^d$, $d \in \{2,3\}$, with sufficiently smooth boundary.
+The statement reads as \begin{Proposition}[A posteriori verifiable existence] Let $d \in \{2,3\}$.
 Let $\rho_0 \in L^2$ and let $T_{\text{max}}>0$ be the maximal existence time of the weak solution $(\rho,c)$ to (\ref{KS1}), (\ref{KS2}), (\ref{KScond}).
 Let $\tilde{\rho} \in L^\infty(0,T;L^2)$ be a reconstruction of a numerical approximation to $\rho$.
-Suppose that for some $T>0$, one has $\| \tilde{\rho}(t,\cdot)\|_{L^\infty(0,T;L^2)} < \infty$ and suppose that there exists an error estimator $\theta_\Omega < \infty$ such that
+Suppose that for some $T>0$, one has $\| \tilde{\rho}(t,\cdot)\|_{L^\infty(0,T;L^2)} < \infty$ and suppose that there exists an error estimator $\theta < \infty$ such that